 The Arabic Summer Institute is open to all talented students of Arabic.
 The average student attending will have made a serious, long term commitment to learning Arabic, be prepared to study intensively for ten weeks, and be performing well academically at their home institution.
 Due to the intensive nature of the ASI, it will not be possible to take other courses or to work during our program.
 The Institute will provide you with the opportunity to study with many highly motivated students of Arabic, including Arabic Flagship students from UT and other universities.

-The 2015 Arabic Summer Institute application will be available by December 16, 2014.
-You can use the application to apply for either Beginning, Intermediate or Advanced Arabic for summer 2015.
+You can use the 2015 Arabic Summer Institute application to apply for Beginning, Intermediate or Advanced Arabic for summer 2015.
 You cannot save an application once it has been started, so please review the entire application before you begin and give yourself ample time to complete the application (1-2 hours, if you have already written your statement of purpose).

 You will be asked to upload your transcript(s) and a statement of purpose.
 These documents should be prepared in advance and saved as PDFs.